Posts

 Image

 Who to do next?
 I think in continuation of my analysis of authors that inspire me, I can only follow up Jane Austen and Charlotte Brontë with L.M.
 Montgomery and Louisa May Alcott.
-I hope to inspire the readers of this post by sharing my observations of how inspirational these women are - and how inspirational their works continue to be...
+I hope to inspire the readers of this post by sharing my observations of how inspirational these women were - and how inspirational their works continue to be...
 As you may know, L.M.
 Montgomery was the author of the Anne of Green Gables series, the originator of the Emily of New Moon series and the creator of various other lovable worlds like Pat of Silver Bush.
 As the amazing author, originator and creator of these spectacular works, L.M.
 Montgomery could be described as the very epitome of memorable characterisation.
 She created individuals, who were altogether so lovable and left such an impact on the people who encountered them in her books that I would say L.M.
 Montgomery gave her readers a precious gift each time she penned a character.
-Anne Shirley, with her red hair, abundant imagination ...
+Anne Shirley, with her red hair, abundant imagination...

 Authors That Inspire Me